The Rich History of Watercress in Native American Culture

-After two years on the Trail of Tears, when the Locvpokv Muscogee Creeks arrived in Indian Territory in1889, they placed ashes from their ancestral fires at the base of an oak tree a few miles from the Arkansas River.
+In 1889, after two years on the Trail of Tears, the Locvpokv Muscogee Creeks arrived in Indian Territory and placed ashes from their ancestral fires at the base of an oak tree a few miles from the Arkansas River.

 This “Council Oak” designated the new village of the Locvpokv, which they called Talasi or “Old Town”.
 Subsequent white settlers mispronounced the word, eventually creating a new name, Tulsa.